Olivia Rodrigo announces huge collaboration that broke the internet

 Olivia’s team said: “Due to high demand for this drop we’re partnering with EQL to eliminate bots and minimize reseller behaviors, giving fans a fair chance to purchase.”

-Fans can sign up via the website at stanley1913.com and uk.stanley1913.com to be notified when the entry window opens on 9 July.
+Fans can sign up via the website at stanley1913.com and uk.stanley1913.com to be notified when the entry window opens on 9 July at the above times.

-When the entry window opens, click the ‘enter now’ button to create or log into your EQL account.
+When the entry window opens, click the ‘enter now’ button to create an EQL account.

 You can then submit your entry before the window closes at 9am PST / 12pm EST / 6pm BST on 10 July.